| Title/Author | ||

 by Nigel (080603) Rating (7/10) Review

-by Nigel I tried to view the novel as if I hadn’t read his others and to be honest I can see why it would put the more mainstream publishers off.
-The subject matter doesn’t really sit happily with any particular genre.
+by Nigel I tried to view the novel as if I hadn't read his others and to be honest I can see why it would put the more mainstream publishers off.
+The subject matter doesn't really sit happily with any particular genre.
 Its main premise is pure Science fiction.
 A galactic contest, the Presidian, is held every 1000 years to determine the greatest warrior in a fight to the death.
 Seven contestants engage in mortal combat until only one remains.
 The story however is pure action/adventure, which holds you on the edge of your seat from beginning to end.
 The human contestant, Dr Stephen Swain, has been chosen for his intelligence and combat skills.
 This for me was the biggest problem with the plot.
-I’m sorry, but there are going to be hundreds more suitable contestants with the combination of IQ and combat skills than the rather ‘nice’ Dr Swain.
+I'm sorry, but there are going to be hundreds more suitable contestants with the combination of IQ and combat skills than the rather 'nice' Dr. Swain.
 For me, his choice as the most suitable human warrior is probably the hardest thing to believe.
 The reader of this novel will, however, more than likely have read other Matthew Reilly works and as such will really enjoy the novel.
-As Matthew himself says, this story laid the foundations for Ice Station and the character Scarecrow… and as such it is a very firm foundation indeed.
-I wouldn’t
+As Matthew himself says, this story laid the foundations for Ice Station and the character Scarecrow... and as such it is a very firm foundation indeed.

+before.
 A much better starting point would be Ice

 Station.
 If you are already a Matthew Reilly fan then Contest